 In 2017, Louis and Renato, along with Edwin (then with Soul Vaccination), recorded the critically acclaimed "Rock Me Baby" CD with vocalist LaRhonda Steele (as "King Louie & LaRhonda Steele)."
-A year later, the three played together on Louis' "King Louie's Blues Revue" CD (LaRhonda was joined by additional vocalists Andy Stokes and Lisa Mann on that recording.)
+A year later, the three played together on Louis' "King Louie's Blues Revue" CD (Steele was joined by additional vocalists Andy Stokes and Lisa Mann on that recording.)
 Both CDs, released on Louis' "Shoug Records" label, were honored among the "Best Albums of the Year" by Downbeat (2017 & 2018 respectively).
-And "It's About Time" will be receiving the same honor for 2019!
+And "It's About Time" recently received the same honor for 2019!

 Summer/Fall 2019 gigs for the trio included Portland, OR's Waterfront Blues Festival on July 4 (with guest vocalist Tracey Harris), the Cathedral Park Jazz Festival (also in Portland) on July 20; a headlining set at the Astoria Jazz Festival on October 26; a set at the East Hawaii Jazz and Blues Festival on November 1, and a series of Hawaiian club dates on November 8-15!